terrylinooo/githuber-md/README.txt

 If you're planning to use this plugin in an existing blog, be sure to:

 - Turn off other Markdown plugins, because the similar plugins might do the same things when submitting your posts, may have some syntax conversion issues between Markdown and HTML.
-- My personal suggestion is to turn off `revision` and `auto-save`, there are options in setting page.
+- My suggestion is to turn off revision and auto-save, there are options in setting page.

 == Installation ==